2026 Secular Seven Endorsements | CFE PAC

 Yassamin Ansari is running for re-election to Congress in Arizona’s 3rd District.
 She is in her first term in Congress, winning the 2024 general election with 71% of the vote.
 She has one opponent in the 2026 Democratic primary on August 4.
 Prior to her service in Congress, she was a member of the Phoenix City Council.
 In 2025, Ansari became the third member of Congress to identify with the humanist and atheist community and she is a member of the Congressional Freethought Caucus.
 Ansari is an agnostic.

 Nate Blouin is running for Congress in Utah’s 1st District.
-This is a newly redrawn district that is heavily Democratic and there are nine candidates in the Democratic primary on June 23.
+This is a newly redrawn district that is heavily Democratic and there are four candidates in the Democratic primary on June 23.
 Blouin is a Utah State Senator who defeated the incumbent by over 50 points in 2022.
 He has been one of the most progressive and outspoken members of the Utah Legislature.
 He says, “This race is about whether we meet this moment with courage -- because we’re not going to beat Donald Trump and the billionaires buying influence in Washington unless we’re willing to fight.”
 Blouin is not religious.

 Steph Vigil is running to reclaim her District 16 seat in the Colorado State House.
 In 2024, she lost her re-election bid by just three votes.
 When she returns to office, she will continue her work by standing up to corporate lobbyists and Christian Nationalists to protect civil rights, strengthen worker protections, safeguard our environment, and promote more affordable housing and transportation.
 Vigil is unopposed in the Democratic primary on June 30.
 She is a secular humanist, an exvangelical, and an atheist.